107208579/mqtt2caldav/README.md

 **Event Details :: Seconds**
-Specifies if event start time (DTSTART) and event end time (DTEND) should have seconds set or default to '00'.
+Specifies if event start time (DTSTART) and event end time (DTEND) will have seconds set or default to '00'.
 * "True" → 12:34:56
 * "False" → 12:34:00
 ```